swcarpentry/git-novice/10-open.md

 *   The conceptual stages of your work are documented, including who did what and when.
-Every step is stamped with an identifier (the commit ID) that is for most intents and purposes is unique.
+Every step is stamped with an identifier (the commit ID) that is for most intents and purposes unique.
 *   You can tie documentation of rationale, ideas, and other intellectual work directly to the changes that spring from them.
 *   You can refer to what you used in your research to obtain your